letsfae/Fae-Backend/docs_us_en/protocol_users.md

 		"birthday": @string,
 		"phone": @string(xxx-xxx-xxxx),
 		"phone_verified": @boolean,
-		"mini_avatar": @number the mini_avatar showed in the map. the default value is 0 if it is not set }
+		"mini_avatar": @number the mini_avatar showed in the map. the default value is 0 if it is not set, "last_login_at": @string
+	}

 ## update account :white_check_mark: